sveltejs/kit/documentation/docs/07-hooks.md

 }
 ```

-If unimplemented or no error shape is returned, SvelteKit use the default formatting `{ message: string }`.
+The default return value, if none is provided or `handleError` is not implemented, is `{ message: 'Internal Error' }`.

 During development, if an error occurs because of a syntax error in your Svelte code, a `frame` property will be appended highlighting the location of the error.